 Routine antenatal care is essential for detecting common complications of pregnancy such as pre-eclampsia, gestational diabetes and urine infections that don’t present symptoms.

-During the pandemic, you will have at least 6 face-to-face antenatal appointments in total and where possible these will be offered within a single appointment, such as your initial ‘booking in’ appointment being merged with your 12-week (dating) scan.
+During the pandemic, you will have at least six face-to-face antenatal appointments in total and where possible these will be offered within a single appointment, such as your initial ‘booking in’ appointment being merged with your 12-week (dating) scan.

-Also, if you are concerned about your mental health or your baby’s wellbeing, including the baby’s movements, it is critically important that you seek advice and care from maternity services without delay.
+It is important to know that if you are concerned about your mental health or your baby’s wellbeing, including the baby’s movements, it is critically important that you seek advice and care from maternity services without delay.

 If you are well and are due a routine scan or visit in the coming days, you should attend your antenatal care as normal but contact your maternity unit for advice and a plan.

-If you have confirmed coronavirus or symptoms suggestive of coronavirus, you should stay home for 7 days and self-isolate, and other people you live with should stay at home for at least 14 days.
+If you have confirmed coronavirus or symptoms suggestive of coronavirus, you should stay home for seven days and self-isolate, and other people you live with should stay at home for at least 14 days.

 Antenatal appointments and coronavirus

 - If you’ve been allocated a named community midwife or continuity team, contact them to check on arrangements for all antenatal appointments and if you have concerns.

 If you haven’t been allocated either of these, contact your GP or local maternity order if you have any concerns and to check on arrangements for all appointments.